iamomidk/studioReserveNative/README.md

 ## Building and running

 Binary files such as the Gradle wrapper JAR cannot be tracked in this environment, so the project ships only the Gradle build scripts.
+The `.gitignore` excludes the wrapper directory and scripts to avoid adding unsupported binaries by accident.
 Install Gradle 8.5+ locally and run commands such as:

 ```bash
 gradle build